ngulsha/RestFulExample/README.md

 # RestFulExample
-These are example of rest services
+These are example of rest services using jerxy implementation